See also

 - For a more accurate reading, the thermometer should be placed over the axillary artery for 3 minutes.

-- Tympanic temperature: recommended for patients >3 months of age.
+- Tympanic temperature: recommended for children >3 months of age.
 For an accurate measurement, the pinna must be retracted to straighten the external auditory meatus and the instrument should be directed at the tympanic membrane.

-- Skin temperature: unreliable
+- Skin temperature: forehead or infrared thermometers are unreliable

-- Rectal temperature: in neonates, screen first with axillary temperature, then consider performing a rectal temperature if a fever is still suspected.
+- Rectal temperature: in neonates, screen first with axillary temperature, then consider performing a rectal temperature if a fever is still suspected

 Lumbar puncture